dashingsoft/pyarmor/src/mechanism.md

 ## Performance Analaysis

-With default configuration, Pyarmor will do the following extra work to run or import obfuscated bytecode:
+With default configuration, PyArmor will do the following extra work to run or import obfuscated bytecode:

 - Load library _pytransform at startup